Me-Time vs. We-Time: Striking a Balance with Self-Care in Relationships

 When working with couples, I commonly hear relationship complaints that are a direct result of intense we-teaming such as: “Lately, every little thing he does irritates me” or “I’m frustrated, because I haven’t seen my friends in forever” or “I just don’t feel appreciated anymore.”
 Couples who are hesitant to take ‘me-time’ often feel on edge, stressed out, easily agitated, overwhelmed, and under-appreciated due to various interpersonal demands.

 Why does this happen?
-Sometimes, it’s because WE feel obligated to place other people’s needs before OUR own or get caught up in acts of people pleasing when we really just want to say no. Partners need to be in tune with one another by letting each other know when personal space is needed.
-The key is to talk about it and reach a shared understanding about what it means for the relationship.
+Sometimes, it’s because WE feel obligated to place other people’s needs before our own or get caught up in acts of people-pleasing when we really just want to say no. Partners need to be in tune with one another by letting each other know when personal space is needed.
+The key is to talk about it and reach a shared understanding of the relationship.